ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/cluster-setup.rst

 .. code-block:: none

     [root@pcmk-1 ~]# pcs

     Usage: pcs [-f file] [-h] [commands]...
     Control and configure pacemaker and corosync.

     Options:
         -h, --help         Display usage and exit.
         -f file            Perform actions on file instead of active CIB.
+                           Commands supporting the option use the initial state of the specified file as their input and then overwrite the file with the state reflecting the requested operation(s).
+                           A few commands only use the specified file in read-only mode since their effect is not a CIB modification.
         --debug            Print all network traffic and external commands run.
         --version          Print pcs version information.
 List pcs capabilities if --full is specified.